 The DOC organises regular workshops to hear from staff and PhD students on topics such as departmental culture and organisation, career progression, development opportunities, mentoring, working environment and communication.
 In addition, the DOC oversees the work of the various staff working groups.
 The feedback from both of these routes contributes to the development of local initiatives, and helps to shape department culture and practices through recommendations made to the Departmental management board.

-If you have any suggestions or questions about Athena SWAN, or would like to get involved, please contact the DOC Chair Dr Jane Saffell (details in sidebar).
+If you have any suggestions or questions about Athena SWAN, or would like to get involved, please contact the DOC Chair Dr Victoria Salem (details in sidebar).

 Women in the Department